Why is austerity governable? A Gramscian urban regime analysis of Leicester, UK

-Austerity has been delivered in the UK, without durably effective resistance.
-Read through a dialogue between Urban Regime Theory and Gramsci’s theory of the integral state, the paper considers how austerity was normalised and made governable in the city of Leicester.
-It shows how Leicester navigated waves of crisis, restructuring and austerity, positioning itself as a multicultural city of entrepreneurs.
-The paper explores historical influences on the development of the local state, inscribed in the politics of austerity governance today.
-From a regime-theoretical standpoint, it shows how the local state accrued the governing resources to deliver austerity, while disorganising and containing resistance.
-Imbued with legacies of past-struggles, this process of organised-disorganisation produced a functional hegemony articulated in the multiple subjectivities of “austerian realism”.
-The paper elaborates six dimensions of Gramscian regime analysis to inform further research.
+Austerity has been delivered in the UK without durably effective resistance.
+Read through a dialogue between urban regime theory and Gramsci’s theory of the integral state, the article considers how austerity was normalized and made governable in the city of Leicester.
+It shows how Leicester navigated waves of crisis, restructuring, and austerity, positioning itself as a multicultural city of entrepreneurs.
+The article explores historical influences on the development of the local state, inscribed in the politics of austerity governance today.
+From a regime-theoretical standpoint, it shows how the local state accrued the governing resources to deliver austerity while disorganizing and containing resistance.
+Imbued with legacies of past struggles, this process of organized disorganization produced a functional hegemony articulated in the multiple subjectivities of “austerian realism.”
+The article elaborates six dimensions of Gramscian regime analysis to inform further research.

-Citation : Davies, J.S., Bua, A., Cortina-Oriol, M. and Thompson, E. (2018) Why is Austerity Governable?
+Citation : Davies, J., Bua.
+A., Cortina-Oriol, M. and Thompson, E. (2018) Why is Austerity Governable?
 A Gramscian Urban Regime Analysis of Leicester, UK.
 Journal of Urban Affairs,

 Peer Reviewed : Yes